-Falkland Islands Wildlife Photography Trip – December 2023 (14 days)
+Falkland Islands Exclusive Wildlife Photography Trip – December 2023 (14 days)

 The Falkland Islands located in the South Atlantic Ocean off South America are the perfect destination to experience the wonders of nature and wildlife; an unpolluted environment with fantastically clear blue skies, seamless horizons, vast open spaces and stunning white sand beaches.
-Wildlife is free to roam and many species have chosen the Islands as their home including Gentoo and Magellanic penguins, Southern sea lions, Commerson’s and Peale’s dolphins and over 200 species of birds.
+Wildlife is free to roam and many species have chosen the Islands as their home including gentoo and magellanic penguins, Southern sea lions, Elephant Seals Commerson’s and Peale’s dolphins, Albatross and over 200 species of birds.

 - Boutique tour group – Maximum 5 people plus 1 host.